The Data Protection Officer for Out Now is Ian Johnson. You can contact him at this link.

 8.6.3 ON always uses encrypted connections when undertaking all actions online.
 Since the 2003 introduction of the CAN-SPAM legislation in the US market, all emails sent by ON as part of our Panel work have always included easy one-click opt-outs.

-8.6.4 In early May 2018, Out Now introduces/d a new GDPR page on the main website, the link for which will be shared with all members on our Panel to be contacted to invite them to request a full report of any information we hold on them.
+8.6.4 In early May 2018, Out Now introduced new GDPR information, this link for which is shared with all members on our Panel to be contacted to invite them to request a full report of any information we hold on them.
 This link also is to provide an additional simple opt-out from our database, including removing all data we hold on them, as part of meeting our compliance requirements under EU GDPR legislation.

 9. Term and termination

 9.1 The Contract will commence on the date that ON receives written notice accepting Terms of Engagement from the Client and shall continue in full force and effect until the Services have been completed, subject to earlier termination pursuant to Clauses 9.2 and 9.3.

 9.2 Either party may terminate provision of the Services immediately by notice in writing to the breaching party if the breaching party:

 9.2.1 is in irremediable breach of its obligations or, in the case of a remediable breach, such breach has not been remedied within 14 days of receipt by the breaching party of a notice from the other party specifying the breach and requiring its remedy; or